MCS Accredited Installers

 Solar Panel Brands and Design

-The solar panel installers should know about the different brands they have, and what their characteristics are.
-In addition to that, he should be able to point out the advantages and disadvantages of each brand.
+There are many types pf solar panels, and installers should know about the different brands they come in, and what their characteristics are.
+In addition to that, they should be able to point out the advantages and disadvantages of each brand.
 The installer should understand your needs and concerns concerning solar energy, and be able to recommend a solar panel that fits your specific requirements.

 Panel and Inverter Warranty